acityinohio/blockcy-slate/source/includes/_payfwd.md

 </aside>

 <aside class="notice">
-Note that <b>mining fees</b> are deducted from any user-set <b>processing fees</b> first.
+Note that <b>mining fees</b> are deducted from any user-set <b>processing fees</b>.
 This can often lead to lower processing fees than expected.
 </aside>

 <aside class="warning">
 By default, all forwards will be debited with a <b>mining fee</b> that depends on current network fee levels.
-The amount of the fee is configurable, and if a <b>processing fee</b> is set, it will be deducted from that fee first.
+The amount of the fee is configurable, and if a <b>processing fee</b> is set, it will be deducted from that fee.
 But for very small forwards, if the amount sent is even lower than the mining and user-set processing fees (or if the processing fees cannot cover the mining fee), the forward will fail.
 </aside>

 ## Create Forward Endpoint